Frequently Asked Questions

 When are the course readings and syllabus made available?

-Fellows can access these documents electronically a week before the first class date.
+Fellows will receive these documents a week before the first class date.

 How can I find out more?